USEPA/WNTR/documentation/morph.rst

    See the \href{https://wntr.readthedocs.io/en/latest/apidoc/wntr.morph.skel.html}{online API documentation} for more information on skeletonization.

-Results from network skeletonization include the skeletonized water network model and (optionally) a "skeletonization map" which maps original network nodes to merged nodes that are represented in the skeletonized network.
+Results from network skeletonization include the skeletonized water network model and (optionally) a "skeletonization map" that maps original network nodes to merged nodes that are represented in the skeletonized network.
 The skeletonization map is a dictionary where the keys are original network nodes and the values are a list of nodes in the network that were merged as a result of skeletonization operations.